unisonweb/unison/questions.md

   - [ ] `SqliteCodebase.syncToDirectory`
 - [ ] Managing external edit events?
   - [ ] `SqliteCodebase.rootBranchUpdates` Is there some Sqlite function for detecting external changes?
+- [ ] Implement relational metadata
+- [ ] do the tag thing to make sure that causal hashes comes from a unique token string compared to other stuff in the codebase. (maybe `accumulate` should take a tag as its first argument, forcing us to audit all the call sites)

 ### SqliteCodebase progress (V1 -> V2 adaptor)